-equivalent to the provision of gratuity in investment with LIC or other insurer, no amount been considered while deriving the fund position of the school for FY 2018-2019 (enclosed in the later part of the order).
+On account of non-compliance of directions by the school regarding deposit of amount equivalent to the provision of gratuity in investment with LIC or other insurer, no amount has been considered while deriving the fund position of the school for FY 2019-2020 (enclosed in the later part of the order).

 - 4. Invoices and other supporting documents submitted by the school during the course of evaluation of the fee increase proposal were reviewed and the following were noted: - Procurement procedures were generally not performed for selection of vendors or for renewal of expiring contract with increased fee/ cost indicating weak control and documentation in determination of prices for goods and services.
 Further, no minutes for negotiation discussions with vendors were prepared for documenting the negotiated prices. - Additional services such as catering service for Founder's Day were awarded to existing vendor without adequate procurement procedures or negotiations.
 While the price paid for such service appeared high, no comparative with other vendors was available to ensure that the contract was awarded on market price.
-Also, no GST was charged by the vendor, though transactions with the vendor exceeded more than a crore. - Detailed breakup of lumpsum costs billed by the vendor such as Audio Design were not available for reviewing items supplied/ leased and item wise pricing. - Capital expenditure incurred on purchase of flood lights and fitting from Imperial Enterprises of INR 5,46,629 was recorded as revenue expenses under "Founder's Day Expenses"
+Also, no GST was charged by the vendor, though transactions with the vendor exceeded more than crores. - The school entered into a contract with Mohan Singh for providing buses for two routes (Route 2 & 7) for the period July 2017 to June 2018.
+However, based on explanation provided by the school, the contractor provided services only till March 2018 post which another existing vendor Jaswant Singh provided the buses for the said routes from April 2018 though no formal contract was entered between the parties.
+Thus, Jaswant Singh was paid towards bus hire charges for two routes (2 & 7) without a contract. - Detailed breakup of lump sum costs billed by the vendor such as Audio Design were not available for reviewing items supplied/ leased and item wise pricing.
+Further, the invoice of the vendor for INR 5,90,000 was dated 23 May 2018, while the Founder's Day was held in October 2018.
+The school was not able to explain how a vendor can raise an invoice for rental of equipment to be leased 5 months before the event.
+Thus, the genuineness of this expense is questionable.

-In addition to above, number of corrections and overwriting were noted in the cash invoices of two vendors Priyanka Verma and Sudesh Verma in dates, quantities, rates, etc. Thus, genuineness of the expense recorded based on the invoices of Priyanka Verma and Sudesh Verma could not be evaluated.
-Thus, an expense of INR 1,15,504 (INR 55,779 of Priyanka Verma and INR 59,725 of Sudesh Verma) recorded during FY 2017-2018 has been adjusted in the fund position of the school (enclosed in the later part of this order) with the direction to the school to recover this amount from the person concerned for incurring the expense or the Society within 30 days from the date of this order.
+In addition to above, number of corrections and overwriting were noted in the cash invoices of two vendors Priyanka Verma and Sudesh Verma in dates, quantities, rates, etc. Also, different prices for same item ("apple") purchased from both the vendors were mentioned though both the vendors have same address and mobile number.
+Thus, genuineness of the expense recorded based on the invoices of Audio Design, Priyanka Verma and Sudesh Verma could not be evaluated.
+Thus, an expense of INR 7,22,315(INR 5,90,000 of Audio Design, INR 77,520 of Priyanka Verma,INR 54,795 of Sudesh Verma) recorded during FY 2018-2019together with INR 1,15,504 (INR 55,779 of Priyanka Verma and INR 59,725 of Sudesh Verma) recorded during FY 2017-2018 has been adjusted in the fund position of the school (enclosed in the later part of this order) with the direction to the school to recover this amount from the person concerned for incurring the expense or the Society within 30 days from the date of this order.
 Further, the school is directed to strengthen its internal controls for ensuring value for money through appropriate procurement procedures and thorough check on the invoices submitted by the vendors.
-Also, capital expenditure should be appropriately recorded in the books of account of the school and not treated as revenue expenses.